jwplayer/jwplatform-docs/docs/building_your_site/widgets/feeds_widgets.md

 #Recommended Feeds Widgets

-JW Player’s network of connected players provides a deep pool of data for video recommendations.
-The recommendations engine uses anonymized audience engagement data to create clusters of content affinity and uncover viewing patterns that would be overlooked by 3rd party recommendations solutions.

-Putting recommended content in page widgets (ie: outside of players where viewers can see them while watching video) encourages more clicks instead of bounces.
-To that end, we have designed several feeds widgets for you to use as inspiration for your own design or copy them directly and simply swap out the content.
+Data Driven Recommendations from JW Platform allow video-focused developers to leverage audience behavior and content traits to drive deeper audience engagement and increase content monetization (all while helping to automate video publishing workflow and curation).

+Every video producer should activate the in-player related video overlay; however research shows that well positioned page widgets (i.e. outside of players where viewers can see them while watching video) will likely provide even more viewer engagement than in-player recommendations alone.

+To help drive out-of-player viewer engagement, we have designed several page widgets which can consume and display data-driven feeds served from JW Platform.
+The code examples below can be implemented directly and skinned with our [CSS Reference](/feeds_widget_css_reference.md) or serve as a starting part for more advanced implementations.

-This document describes how to customize the feeds widgets with your content and provides guidance for CSS skinning.
-For more background information on building and managing data-driven feeds, see our [Support Article](support.jwplayer.com/customer/en/portal/articles/2383600-building-managing-data-driven-feeds).
+For more information about building and managing data-driven feeds please see our [Platform API Reference](/../../../reference/v1/urls/feed.html) and [customer support article](https://support.jwplayer.com/customer/en/portal/articles/2383600-building-managing-data-driven-feeds).

 ![Feeds Widget](/images/feeds-widget.png)

 ##Getting Started

-You can [view the feeds widget demos](developer.jwplayer.com/jw-player/demos/customization/) on our developer site and [fork the source code](github.com/jwplayer/jwdeveloper-demos/) from Github.
+You can [view the feeds widget demos](https://developer.jwplayer.com/jw-player/demos/customization/) on our developer site and [fork the source code](https://github.com/jwplayer/jwdeveloper-demos/tree/master/demos/customization/) from Github.
 Each widget comes with a readme providing instructions to run it locally.

 ##JavaScript Widget